oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ![Lab 3 Task 4 Step 2](images/nodejstfr10.png =60%x*)

-    The first thing you may notice is that the operation runs even faster now as we have already performed our database connection and authorization and the Sentence Transformers libraries are already loaded into memory too.
+    The first thing you may notice is that the operation runs even faster now as we have already performed our database connection and authorization and the Transformers.js libraries are already loaded into memory too.

     Looking at the query output, not all the results are directly related to our search term: "cats", but one could argue that there is a minor correlation as all 5 rows are animal associations and not fruit.
 So not bad considering our relatively small number of 150 entries.